okonek/tidal-cli-client/README.md

 # tidal-cli-client
 [![Build Status](https://travis-ci.org/okonek/tidal-cli-client.svg?branch=master)](https://travis-ci.org/okonek/tidal-cli-client) [![BCH compliance](https://bettercodehub.com/edge/badge/okonek/tidal-cli-client?branch=master)](https://bettercodehub.com/)

-You can now use Tidal on linux.
-With your loved CLI. &lt;3

-Available also as download from npm: https://www.npmjs.com/package/tidal-cli-client

-You can also install it from AUR: https://aur.archlinux.org/packages/tidal-cli-client/
+tidal-cli-client is an open-source Tidal client for your linux terminal.
+You can finally listen to your favourite tracks without any web wrappers and flash.
+With your loved terminal. &lt;3

 ## Donations
 If you like this app and you want to help me with the development, you can donate me some money, so I can buy more RAM for my Chrome.